 Corporate taxation.
-According to the company act, non-resident Nevis companies that conduct no business in the island are exempted from corporate tax, income tax, withholding tax, stamp tax, asset tax, exchange controls, or other fees or taxes.
+According to the company act, non-resident Nevis companies that conduct no business on the island are exempted from corporate tax, income tax, withholding tax, stamp tax, asset tax, exchange controls, or other fees or taxes.

 No tax on any profits paid by a Nevis offshore company to its members.
-For a non-resident Nevis company which does not carry out any business in St. Kitts and Nevis, the amount of profits it pays for its members is not subject to any tax or withholding provisions of Nevis laws.
+For a non-resident Nevis company that does not carry out any business in St. Kitts and Nevis, the amount of profits it pays for its members is not subject to any tax or withholding provisions of Nevis laws.

 No personal income tax (PIT).
 Nevis does not collect any tax on individual income.
-Therefore, members of the company registered in the island are relieved from annual tax filing obligations like in many other countries.
+Therefore, members of the company registered on the island are relieved from annual tax filing obligations like in many other countries.
 They just need to pay the PIT in the place of residence if required.

 No tax on capital gains.
 Gains on any capital held by an individual are not accountable to tax.
-With gains from the sale of assets held within a period up to one year, they are taxed at half the tax rate and not more than 20%.
+With gains from the sale of assets held within a period of up to one year, they are taxed at half the tax rate and not more than 20%.

 Other tax exemptions.
-No tax is imposed on real estate, inheritance or gift, which makes Nevis a good place to invest in property.
+No tax is imposed on real estate, inheritance, or gift, which makes Nevis a good place to invest in property.

 Tax holidays.
 Hotel construction is provided with tax holidays and some other benefits under the Fiscal Incentives Act and Hotel Aids Act.